 Harry is proud of his pub, and his family helps run it.
 His wife, Alice (Sally Rogers) puts up with his bullying—and Harry is sometimes quite nasty, mocking Syd’s speech impediment, for instance, and disdaining his daughter, Shirley, for being “mopey.”
 Nor is Harry’s pub as successful as he thinks.
 Arthur confesses, “I don’t even like the pints here, but they’ve got a hangman.”

 Shirley (Gaby French), plump, shy and 16, is keen to every slight.
-When a talkative, brusque stranger named Mooney (Johnny Flynn) turns up, he worms his way into the affection of Shirley and arranges to meet her without her parents’ knowledge, ostensibly to take her to an asylum where her teenage friend has been committed.
-But Shirley doesn’t come home that night, and Harry is troubled by the knowledge that a young woman has been killed in a way that bears the hallmarks of the killing Hennessy died for.
+When a talkative, brusque stranger named Mooney (Johnny Flynn) turns up, he worms his way into her trust and arranges to meet her without her parents’ knowledge, ostensibly to take her to an asylum where her teenage friend has been committed.
+But Shirley doesn’t come home that night, and Harry is troubled by the knowledge that a young woman has been murdered in a way that bears the hallmarks of the killing Hennessy died for.
 Did they get the right man?
 Is he at large, and has he taken Shirley?
 And isn’t Mooney the likely suspect?

 McDonagh spins a black tale out of all this, including the rivalry between the irascible Harry and Pierrepoint, embodied briefly but commandingly by Maxwell Caulfield.
 The enmity produces McDonagh’s trademark black humor, as Harry complains to Clegg about Pierrepoint’s body count: “Everyone knows Albert Pierrepoint did shitloads, but Pierrepoint did a shitload of Germans both during and after the war, so there should be a bit of an asterisk against some of his numbers at the very least.”
 And the incompetent Syd, gay and sacked for a vaguely necrophiliac act, also turns up.